 There you’ll find a growing library of fixes for iOS 10.1.1 problems and a helpful community that can and will point you in the right direction.

 If that’s still not enough, you can get in contact with Apple Support via Twitter or schedule an appointment to see a Genius at an Apple Store.

 Geniuses will run diagnostics on your device and should be able to pinpoint the problem in a matter of minutes.

 If you think dropping back to an older version of the iOS 10 update might improve your device’s performance, you can try that as well.

-You can, however, drop down to the iOS 10.0.2 or iOS 10.0.3 update if you wish.
-Of course, there’s no guarantee this will fix your issue so you’ll want to be sure before you make the move.
+You can, however, still drop down to the iOS 10.1 update if you wish.
+Of course, there’s no guarantee this will fix your issue so proceed at your own risk.

-Apple will likely close up these two downgrade options before the end of the year so you’ll want to move quickly.
+Apple will likely close up the iOS 10.1 downgrade option before the end of the year so you’ll want to move quickly.